ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 ipv4-app-vpc.template = Launches an IPv4-only Application VPC

-These are used in the early classes to quickly build up the IPv4-only management and application VPCs, which we use as a base for manual configuration of IPv6.
+These are used in the early chapter of this class to quickly build up the IPv4-only management and application VPCs, which we use as a base for manual configuration of IPv6.

 These are based on the AWS QuickStart Templates. https://aws.amazon.com/quickstart/architecture/compliance-nist/